Camping in Antarctica

 Everybody on board knew this, and we knew the most weather dependent activity of them all was camping in Antarctica.
 There were two designated days where the overnight camping excursion was possible.
 When we were told camping was not possible on the first night due to wind and rain, we all held our breath and prayed for Mother Nature to cut us some slack.
 Those prayers were answered the second night when it was announced that the camping excursion WAS ON!
 Cheers went up around the ship.

 The sunny skies and total lack of wind really did feel like a gift from the gods as we set out to make camp on a sliver of flat land on Rongé Island.
 Incredibly, over half the passengers on board chose to do the camping excursion.
-I suppose since One Ocean Expeditions is one of the few operators to include camping in the price of the trip, it seems likely that they would attract an especially adventurous bunch.
+That is a testament to the adventurous nature of the people who choose to come to Antarctica.

 The subtly sloping campsite was backed by a huge cracking glacier and stony peaks.
 Penguins waddled along the shore and a group of Weddell seals eyed us lazily as we stepped out of the zodiacs.
 The sprawling snow-covered slope provided plenty of space for everyone to spread out and set up camp without feeling cramped or hemmed in.